Top hearing aid myths busted

 2. Hearing aids are only for older people, they’re huge and clunky - UNTRUE

 It is always better to use hearing aids sooner rather than later and technology has advanced so quickly in recent years there are hearing aids of many styles.
 Some hearing aids are practically invisible and so comfortable that many people do not even notice they are wearing them.
 While many people prefer a discreet looking hearing aid, some choose to use theirs as a fashion statement and, with the wide range of colours on the market these days, you can choose one to match your favourite outfit!

 There are hearing aids to suit every lifestyle.
 Sporty people can use a waterproof hearing aid and for those who like socialising in busy places there are hearing aids that help block out background noise and pick up on speech so you can focus on the important stuff.

-That said, if you’re not ready for hearing aids, you can try out hearing accessories such as Soundhawk, a small and stylish listening device, to help you in specific situations.
+That said, if you’re not ready for hearing aids, you can try out other hearing accessories to help you in specific situations.

 3. Hearing aids whistle and are useless in background noise - UNTRUE

 A hearing aid should never whistle once it’s in your ear.
 If it does, it is not fitted correctly, so you would have to return to your hearing specialist for adjustments.

 The advances in technology mean there are now hearing aids which hone in on the speaker and filter unwanted background noise.